MariusZerni/moving-to-mars/README.md

 }
 ```

-## Enemies' movement
+## Enemies movement
 To make the game more difficult, I've created a function where all the enemies are moving to the right, left and down.
-In order to do that I had to use a 'setInterval' to move them every 2 seconds.
+In order to do that, I had to use a 'setInterval' to move them every 2 seconds.
 First I had to keep track of the the current position of the enemies and increment it to make them moving forward (implemented by adding/removing CSS classes).

-Once the enemies are reaching the right margin of the grid, they are then moving down one column and same on the left margin.
-For this logic to work I've created a for loop to check if the enemies are on the last column (cell number dividing by 20), then instead of adding 1 we're adding 20 which is the width of the grid, same is for the left margin, but here we're subtracting 20.
+Once the enemies are reaching the right end of the grid, then they move down one column and same on the left margin.
+For this logic to work, I've created a loop to check if the enemies are on the last column (cell number dividing by 20); then instead of incremening the position with 1, I'm incrementing 20 which is the width of the grid, same for the left margin.

-If the player didn't kill the enemies before reaching the bottom of the grid, then the clearInterval function is getting triggered and stopping the game.
+If the player hasn't kill the enemies before reaching the bottom of the grid, then the clearInterval function gets triggered and the game stops.

 ```js
 function moveInvaders() {